 [H2] Assumptions of Multilevel Analysis

-There are a number of ways that multilevel analysis could lead to faulty conclusions.
+Multilevel analysis could lead to faulty conclusions in a number of ways.
 First, each regression equation has its related assumptions.
 The error term must have a standard normal distribution.
-The equation must faithfully capture the relationship among patient characteristics and outcome—if the relationship is nonlinear, the equation must be nonlinear.
+The equation must faithfully capture the relationship between patient characteristics and outcome—if the relationship is nonlinear, the equation must be nonlinear.
 Similarly, the macrolevel equation must also capture the true relationship among practice features and outcomes.

 A key assumption of the analysis is that all relevant patient-level characteristics are included.
 If there are patient comorbidities that affect the outcome, they should be included in the microlevel equation.
 Electronic health records contain many predictors, and inclusion of all relevant comorbidities could lead to hundreds and sometimes thousands of predictors.
 Every effort should be made to remove these patient characteristics.